ovis-hpc/readthedocs/docs/source/sos/dsos-quickstart.rst

   node1
   node2

 Dsosql expects the path to this dsos.conf and the database path for correct functionality.
 These can be entered as options in to dsosql using the -a and -o options, respectively.
-They can also be entered after dropping into the dsosql shellLike ldmsd_controller, commands to dsosql can be entered after going into a shell or by echo'ing them into the utility.
+They can also be entered after dropping into the dsosql shell, like ldmsd_controller, commands to dsosql can be entered after going into a shell or by echo'ing them into the utility.

 .. code-block:: console